 Caught

 “Caught” in cricket means that the current batsman stops hitting balls and leaves the field (he has lost).
-As noted above, if the fielder catches the ball before it falls to the ground when hitting the batsman, the batsman is considered caught.
+As noted above, if a fielder catches the ball before it falls to the ground when hitting the batsman, the batsman is considered caught.

 - The batsman does not hit the ball with the bat, but with another part of the body;